-4-3- Evaluation of the proposed model for the first example
+4.3.
+Evaluation of the proposed model for the first example

 Artificial intelligence techniques provide a way to obtain good solutions that require less computational effort than mathematical methods.
-Therefore, the development of a methodology that solves project management problems by applying artificial intelligence is the main objective of many studies.
-This matter is intensified by the rapid development of computer-based techniques.
-However, not all of the proposed approaches are robust models for realworld applications, and some issues such as lack of historical data cause these models not to be implemented in real-life situations.
-Some models have requirements that are usually hard to fulfill in practical situations, or the presented results are not reasonably optimum.
-As a result, it is expected that the presented model will be the most competitive algorithm, particularly when the complexity increases.
+Therefore, the development of a methodology which solve project management problems by applying artificial intelligence is the main objective of many studies.
+This matter is intensified by the rapid development of computerbased techniques.
+However, not all of the proposed approaches are robust models for real-world applications, and some issues such as lack of historical data cause these models cannot be implemented in real-life situations.
+Some models have requirements which are usually hard to fulfil in practical situations, or the presented results are not reasonably optimum.
+As a result, it is expected that the presented model will be the most competitive algorithms, particularly when the complexity increases.
 This means that it is necessary to examine other advanced optimization methods and outline how the model performs in relation to state-of-the-art techniques.
-Thus, the performance of the proposed approach in the case study against those of three widely used approaches (unmodified genetic algorithm, particle swarm optimization, and ant colony optimization) was investigated and the comparison of results was carried out.
+Thus, the performance of the proposed approach on the case study against those of three widely used approaches (unmodified genetic algorithm, particle swarm optimization and ant colony optimization) was investigated and the results comparison was carried out.
 These three methods which are heuristic methods known as approximate solutions provided the optimization problem with less ability in quickness and quality.
-They respectively delivered project cost magnitude of 45710, 45396, and 50435 in a longer running period.
-The average project cost resulting from the nine numbers mentioned in section 4.2 is 37679.
-It means that the proposed method outperformed the three mentioned methods by 18%, 17%, and 25% respectively.
+They respectively delivered project cost magnitude of 45710, 45396 and 50435 in longer running period.
+The average project cost resulted from nine number mentioned in section 4.2 is 37679.
+It means that the proposed method outperformed three mentioned methods by 18%, 17% and 25% respectively.
 These percentages prove the potentialities and the benefits offered by the proposed approach which further strengthen the validity of the proposed approach.
-It is safe to say that the proposed method can be applied to optimization problems in many different project management problems, especially when dealing with large-size project networks.
+It is safe to say that the proposed method can be applied to optimization problems in many different project management problems, especially when dealing with the large-size project networks.
 Because it provides a useful way to handle some problems in a more flexible and more intelligent manner.
-This claim is supported by theoretical bases for the model and depth of the abovementioned analyses.
+This claim is supported by theoretical bases for the model and depth of the above mentioned analyses.

-4-4-Setting up more examples and the relevant analysis
+4.4.
+Setting up more examples and the relevant analysis

-To carry out the computational and quality analysis of the presented algorithm, a selected list of difficult instances from the standard benchmark instances of the Project Scheduling Problem Library (PSPLIB) was extracted.
+To carry out the computational and quality analysis of the presented algorithm, a selected list of difficult instances from the standard benchmark instances of the Project Scheduling Problem Library (PSPLIB) were extracted.
 The extraction was done as follows.
-Only the problems with a large number of activities were considered for reporting.
+Only the problems with large number of activities were considered for reporting.
 Then, we employed the method to solve these instances.
 It was done to gain a clearer understanding of how it performs under varying project sizes and complexities.
-This experiment demonstrated the model's application successful implementations because the model offered outcomes fulfilling some expected values for some criteria.
-This is due to the special search capability and structure of the applied method which can offer solutions for problems with a large number of activities in an acceptable computational time.
+This experiment demonstrated the model's application successful implementations, because the model offered outcomes fulfilling some expected values for some criteria.
+This is due to special search capability and structure of the applied method which can offer solutions for problems with large number of activities in an acceptable computational time.
 It represents that the method performs optimally with increasing data, and therefore, the practical value of the proposed approach is compelling.
-In addition, for the sake of more evaluation of the model, some realworld examples involving more uncertainties and network complexity were scheduled by using the proposed method.
-It proved the powerfulness of the model to successfully deal with a comprehensive range of different types of projects.
+In addition, for the sake of more evaluation of the model, some real-world examples involving more uncertainties and network complexity were scheduled by using the proposed method.
+It proved the powerfulness of the model to successfully deal with comprehensive range of different types of projects.